AdguardTeam/KnowledgeBaseDNS/docs/public-dns/overview.md

 ### Rate limit

 DNS rate limiting is a technique used to regulate the amount of traffic a DNS server can handle within a specific time period.
-We offer the option to increase the default limit for Team and Enterprise plans of AdGuard DNS Private.
+We offer the option to increase the default limit for Team and Enterprise plans of Private AdGuard DNS.
 For more information, please [read the related article](/private-dns/server-and-settings/rate-limit.md).